Cross-correlating dark sirens and galaxies: constraints on $H_0$ from GWTC-3 of LIGO-Virgo-KAGRA: Introduction

-LVK dark standard sirens have been used to measure the expansion history using O1+O2 data \cite{Abbott:2019yzh} and O1+O2+O3 data \cite{LIGOScientific:2021aug}, in tandem with \texttt{GLADE} \cite{Dalya:2018cnd} and \texttt{GLADE+} \cite{Dalya:2021ewn} for statistical host identification.
-The latest LVK measurement yields $H_0= 68_{-6}^{+8}$ km/s/Mpc (68.3\% highest density interval (HDI)) after combining with the bright siren GW170817 \cite{LIGOScientific:2021aug}.
-Other independent measurements of $H_0$ using statistical host identification have also been performed on the GW data \cite{Finke:2021aom,Palmese:2021mjm}.
+LVK dark standard sirens have been used to measure the expansion history using O1+O2 data \citep{Abbott:2019yzh} and O1+O2+O3 data \citep{LIGOScientific:2021aug}, in tandem with \texttt{GLADE} \citep{Dalya:2018cnd} and \texttt{GLADE+} \citep{Dalya:2021ewn} for statistical host identification for a fixed cosmological population.
+The latest LVK measurement yields $H_0= 68_{-6}^{+8}$ km/s/Mpc (68.3\% highest density interval (HDI)) after combining with the bright siren GW170817 \citep{LIGOScientific:2021aug}.
+Other independent measurements of $H_0$ using statistical host identification have also been performed on the GW data \citep{Finke:2021aom,Palmese:2021mjm}.

-In this paper, we make the first measurement of the Hubble constant $H_0$ using the cross-correlation between the GWTC-3 catalog of the LVK collaboration \cite{LIGOScientific:2021djp} and the photometric galaxy surveys 2MPZ \cite{Bilicki:2013sza} and WISE-SuperCOSMOS (WSC) \cite{Bilicki:2016irk}.\footnote{We have not used DeCALS \cite{Zhou:2020nwq} in this analysis, as discussed later} Though currently we cannot detect clustering between GW sources and galaxies due to the limited number of GW sources and poor sky localization error, this is the first proof of principle of this technique on data.
-The current measurement is limited by the lack of high redshift galaxies and the number of well localised GW sources.
-The statistical power in the cross-correlation technique with limited number of sources having poor sky localization error will be similar to (but not worse than) the statistical host identification technique.
-However, the cross-correlation measurement does not depend on assumptions about the GW source population, and provides an independent technique to infer the value of the Hubble constant.
+{In this paper, we apply the cross-correlation technique on the GWTC-3 catalog of the LVK collaboration} \citep{LIGOScientific:2021djp} and the photometric galaxy surveys 2MPZ \citep{Bilicki:2013sza} and WISE-SuperCOSMOS (WSC) \citep{Bilicki:2016irk} {and attempt to infer the Hubble constant $H_0$ assuming flat Lambda Cold Dark Matter (LCDM) as the baseline model.
+Though currently, we cannot detect clustering between GW sources and galaxies due to the limited number of GW sources and large sky localization error, this is the first application of this technique on data.
+The current measurement is limited by the lack of high redshift galaxies and the small number of well-localized GW sources.
+However, the cross-correlation technique does not depend on assumptions about the position of the lower limit of the pair-instability supernovae (PISN) mass gap to measure the Hubble constant and provides an independent technique to infer the value of the Hubble constant after marginalizing over assumptions for the GW source population.
+Further, we note that the cross-correlation technique does not depend on assumptions about the completeness of the underlying galaxy survey, as in the statistical host identification method.
+Our work therefore complements existing $H_0$ constraints from GWTC-3 dark sirens, as it makes different assumptions and has different sources of systematic error.}